guidewire-oss/sawchain/docs/api-reference.md

 All assertions performed by Sawchain \(including input validation\) will use the provided Gomega instance.
 This is useful for registering custom fail handlers or maintaining consistent Gomega configuration across multiple Sawchain instances.

 The testing.TB is used for test helper marking and logging.
-The gomega.Gomega is used for all Sawchain assertions.
 The client.Client is used for all K8s API operations.

 #### Arguments